popphp/popphp/README.md

 ### The Application Object

-Here's a simple example of wiring a web application object with a configuration file that defines some basic routes:
+Here's a simple example of how to wire up a web application object with a configuration file that defines some basic routes:

 ###### app.php